ungleich/cdist/cdist/conf/type/__openldap_server/man.rst

     The searchbase to use for replication.
     E.g. `dc=ungleich,dc=ch`.
 See `slapd.conf(5)`.

+admin-email
+    Passed to `cdist-type__letsencrypt_cert`; has otherwise no use.
+    Required if using `__letsencrypt_cert`.
+    Where to send Let's Encrypt emails like "certificate needs renewal".

 tls-cert
     If defined, `__letsencrypt_cert` is not used and this must be the path in the remote hosts to the PEM-encoded TLS certificate.